 Design Principles in Watercolor

 Explore the principals of color and design while enhancing your technical familiarity with the mediums of Watercolor and Gouache.
-Intended as a foundation level course we will examine basic topics of design and color theory, and how they relate to representational and abstract picture making.
-We will work from still-life objects and live models as reference points to our thematically patterned exercises.
-Whether you are looking to strengthen the composition of your work through concepts such as harmony, rhythm, balance, dominance, and contrast, or gain practical experience manipulating aqueous mediums, this studio course is essential, especially for those who are looking to advance their artistic experience beyond drawing and into painting.
+Intended as a foundation level class we will examine basic topics of design and color theory, and how they relate to representational and abstract picture making.
+We will work from still-lifes you set up in your own home, photographs, and real space as reference points to our thematically patterned exercises.
+Whether you are looking to strengthen the composition of your work through concepts such as harmony, rhythm, balance, dominance, and contrast, or gain practical experience manipulating aqueous mediums, this online class is essential, especially for those who are looking to advance their artistic experience beyond drawing and into painting.
+The first hour of the class will be spent on demonstrations by the instructor and the second-hour students will have a chance to work independently and share their work in progress with the instructor and the class.

 What you will learn: